 - “Methods of policy evaluation” (David Margolis) introduces the main methods currently used for program evaluation

-- “Program Evaluation with high-dimensional data” (Philipp Ketz) presents recent advances in machine learning techniques for policy analysis.
+- “Machine learning for policy evaluation” (Philipp Ketz) presents recent advances in machine learning techniques for policy analysis

 Students will attend practice class everyday.
 The stata practice class will take place remotely.
 Participants must be equipped of a laptop with Stata installed on it.
 According to their level of STATA, students will attend one of the following groups: